carlsa/arduino-websocketclient/README.md

 ### Credits
 Thank you to:
   - github user djsb for the websocet client for arduino that I could adapt for ESP8266
-  - github user brandenhall for his library that I used to better understand the handshaking process
   - developers of the third party libraries included by this websocket client library: MD5, sha1 & Base64

-This library is general purpose but was made to support the muzzley arduino library (also available on github).
-Check http://www.muzzley.com for further reference.